Contents ↓

 (Fig.Q) Quantum computers that can Not give right answers due to their small numbers of qubits and large numbers of errors are far inferior to ordinary practical classical computers.

-Quantum computer is still Not a computer or calculator at all.
+Quantum computer is still Not a computer or calculator at all, and No quantum advantage nor speed-up.

 To hide this inconvenient fact of the already-deadend quantum computer, an incredible amount of overhyped fake news is spread every day.